s-lasch/s-lasch.github.io/_posts/kNN/2023-05-22-Confusion-Matrices.md

 ### **Binary Confusion**

 In a binary confusion matrix, we are only dealing with two classes.
 By comparing the values across different confusion matrices, you can assess if there is a reduction in misclassifications.
 This works for all classification models, including logistic regression, or kNN models.
+Fig. 1 below demonstrates what a binary confusion matrix looks like, as well as how to interpret the values inside.

 <p align="center">
       <img src="https://raw.githubusercontent.com/s-lasch/s-lasch.github.io/main/images/binary_confusion_matrix.png"
            alt="Binary Confusion Matrix"/>
-<p align="center"><em>Image by Author</em></p>
+<p align="center"><em>Fig 1.
+Binary confusion matrix (image by author)</em></p>
 </p>

 ### **Multi-class Confusion**

 Multi-class confusion matrices get increasingly complex with the more classes we add.
 In our example, we will be using four classes, and a kNN algorithm for classification.
-Fig. 4 represents this type of confusion matrix.
+Fig. 2 represents this type of confusion matrix.

 Typically, the first step in interpreting a confusion matrix should start with identifying positive and negative classes.
 For our case, we are attempting to classify unseen data as belonging to one of four classes: `BERGF`, `BERGM`, `NORSEM`, and `NORSEF`.
 Since it would make no sense to favor one population over another, we will need to calculate accuracy, precision, recall, etc. for each class.

 <p align="center">
       <img src="https://raw.githubusercontent.com/s-lasch/s-lasch.github.io/main/images/multiclass_confusion_matrix.png"
            alt="Multi-class Confusion Matrix"/>
-<p align="center"><em>Image by Author</em></p>
+<p align="center"><em>Fig 2.
+Multi-class confusion matrix (image by author)</em></p>
 </p>

 This classification table, (we'll call it $M$), provides a decent amount of information: